orion3dgames/gridder/README.md

 Similar to Google Images Expander

 I'm creating this jQuery plugin as i was unable to find a similar one on internet.

+This is based on the Superbox plugin from Todd Motto : http://toddmotto.com/labs/superbox/